EmoryMLIP/emory-reu-ret-website/content/authors/mlepilov/_index.md

 - CurrentMentors
 ---

-Deepanshu Verma is a Postdoctoral Fellow in the Department of Mathematics at Emory University.
-With his mentor, Dr. Lars Ruthotto, his research focuses on developing efficient deep learning algorithms using control theory for scientific applications.
+Mikhail Lepilov is a Postdoctoral Fellow in the Department of Mathematics at Emory University.
+With his mentor, Dr. Yuanzhe Xi, his research focuses on developing efficient eigenvalue sketching algorithms for kernel matrices.